animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{data-store-name} Regions may also be compressed in order to reduce JVM memory consumption and pressure to possibly avoid global GCs.
+GemFire Regions may also be compressed in order to reduce JVM memory consumption and pressure to possibly avoid global GCs.
 When you enable compression for a Region, all values stored in memory for the Region are compressed, while keys and indexes remain uncompressed.
 New